-The term 'Barter' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Barter' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Barter is a concept that pre-dates the invention of money.
 It proves to be the practice of trading goods, products, or services for other such products, services, and goods.
 Barter is a simpler way of transacting business, commonly without using money.

 Although money systems have been in existence and well established for several thousand years, bartering for things as a practice is still alive and well nowadays.
 Systems of barter are used much of the time between one nation and another.
 Countries and companies occasionally engage in the practice as well.
 Barter is frequent in between businesses, and is sometimes also seen between a person and a business, or two different people.
 Within the U.S., bartering involves billions of dollars of services and goods that are exchanged back and forth in a single year.
 Per the International Reciprocal Trade Association that monitors bartering, over 400,000 businesses around the world bartered for more than $11 billion in just 2009.

 Barter is sometimes referred to as counter-trade, in particular when it is used between two different countries.
 Bartering can be supremely convenient for countries that have an abundance of one or more resources or commodities but little cash on hand.
 Countries that produce huge quantities of wheat might exchange it directly with other countries for produce, oil, or textiles.

 Where businesses are concerned, barter usually involves trading out services or products in consideration for advertising.
 Radio stations, television stations, and newspapers are common participants in barter, who may accept promotional goods for ads or on the air time.
 Other companies will exchange goods and services for stock in a company, or advice in consideration for services and goods.